-- 37.1 Employees requested to perform work outside the bandwidth set out in Clause 26 of this Agreement (inclusive of weekends and public holidays), or requested to work in excess of the standard ordinary hours on any one week day (Monday to Friday inclusive) will be offered these hours by AHPRA as time in lieu.
+- 37.1 Employees who are requested by their managers to perform work outside the bandwidth set out in clause 27.4 of this Agreement (inclusive of weekends and public holidays) or requested to work in excess of the standard ordinary hours on any one-week day (Monday to Friday inclusive) may be offered these hours by Ahpra as time in lieu.
 Employees have the right to refuse this offer.
-AHPRA may then offer the additional hours as overtime. - 37.2 Where an eligible Employee requests and is approved by AHPRA to work outside the bandwidth, in accordance with clause 26 of this Agreement this will be considered as ordinary duty and subject to the flexitime arrangements. - 37.3 Where additional duty is worked, time in lieu is calculated at the following rates: - (a) Monday to Saturday time and one half for the first three hours and double time thereafter; and - (b) Sunday and public holidays double time.
+Ahpra may then offer the additional hours as overtime. - 37.2 Where an eligible employee requests and is approved by Ahpra to work outside the bandwidth, in accordance with clause 27.4 of this Agreement this will be considered as ordinary duty and subject to the flexitime arrangements. - 37.3 Any request by a manager or an employee in accordance with this clause, must be made and agreed prior to the work being performed in order for time in lieu, flexitime or overtime to be approved. - 37.4 Where additional duty is worked, time in lieu is calculated at the overtime rate. - 37.5 Any outstanding time in lieu owed to employees as at June of each year will be paid out to employees at the appropriate overtime rates.